 From the foreword by Martin Duffy, author of Effigy

-Arcanum should be available in 2019.
+Arcanum will be available in 2019 through Anathema publishing.
 Subscribe to my mailing list to keep up to date on its progress and be sure to visit Anathema for further information.

 Publications that feature some of my work